danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 You can check out the full source [here](https://github.com/moment/moment/blob/96d0d6791ab495859d09a868803d31a55c917de1/moment.js).

 Let's take a moment to digest this code.
 The outer-most function is another immediately-invoked function expression **(IIFE)**.
-It is immediately called with a passed-in factory function that holds all a closure over all of the variables and functions that the library uses.
+It is immediately called with a passed-in factory function that holds a closure over all of the variables and functions that the library uses.

 For an ES6 import statement like `import moment from 'moment'`, what is exposed is the return value of the factory as an export: `module.exports = factory()`.